How the Germans saved the library of Monte Cassino

-A doctor that was working in the Herman Goering Division called Tenent Maximilian Becker was asked to organize an hospital in Teano at the beginning of October 1943 and while he was here, he discovered that in St. Antony Convent where preserved some cases of the National Library of Naples.
+A doctor that was working in the Herman Goering Division called Tenent Maximilian Becker was asked to organize an hospital in Teano.
+It was the beginning of October 1943 and while he was here, he discovered that in St. Antony Convent where preserved some cases of the National Library of Naples.

 He was so interested in history of art and books that he decided to organize the mooving of the cases from the front line to Spoleto.
 Becker was afraid that the books and masterpieces could be destroyed during the German retreat.
 Because of this destruction had already happened in Naples and in the surrounding area, this eventuality could really happen.
-When the Franciscan Fathers of Teano told him that there was an other deposit who needed to be saved in the Abbey next to Cassino, he understood that he had to try to save also this second trasure.
-In Montecassino Abbey there were 70.000 volumes and the so called archive with 80.000 documents, part of the National deposit but also a lot of cases of different museums of Naples and the medal collection of Siracusa.
+The Franciscan Fathers of Teano told him that there was an other deposit who needed to be saved in the Abbey next to Cassino and he understood that he had to try to save also this second treasure.
+In Monte Cassino Abbey there were 70.000 volumes and the so called archive with 80.000 documents, part of the National deposit.
+But there was also a lot of cases of different museums of Naples and the medal collection of Siracusa.

-So with the help of Collonel Schlegel everything was transported to Spoleto in a deposit of the Goering Division when the archivist, father Tommaso Leccisotti arrived to Rome with the private treasure of Monte Cassino he informed the Vatican and the Italian Superintendence of Cultural Heritage of Rome, that the German had transported all the cases they had in deposit to a secret plate, so secret that nobody knew where it was..
-The trucks starded very shortly to transport all the masterpieces to Spoleto without the monks knowing where the treasure could be transported.
+So with the help of Colonel Schlegel everything was transported to Spoleto in a deposit of the Goering Division.
+When the archivist, father Tommaso Leccisotti arrived to Rome with the private treasure of Monte Cassino he informed the Vatican and the Italian Superintendence of Cultural Heritage of Rome, that the German had transported all the cases.
+They had a deposit in a secret place, so secret that nobody knew where it was.
+The trucks started very shortly to transport all the masterpieces to Spoleto but the monks didn't know where the treasure could be transported.
 The German ambassador Von Wezaecker was able on 31st October to get in touch with the German Ambassador to the Holy See and to know where the deposit in Spoleto was.
-The place choosen as deposit was Colle Ferreto next to Spoleto.
-When Kesselring knew all what happened, he ordered to the Goering Division to give the cases back to Vatican.
+The place chosen as deposit was Colle Ferreto next to Spoleto.
+When Kesselring knew all what was happening, he ordered to the Goering Division to give the cases back to Vatican.